The-Hacker-Recipes/The-Hacker-Recipes/docs/src/web/inputs/ssti.md

 > [!TIP]
 > Many template engines offer a sandboxed mode for intentional template injection (to offer rich functionalities).
 A server-side template injection can sometimes be a feature and not a vulnerability.

-## Creating the payload from scratch
+## Creating a payload from scratch

 After finding a vulnerable field with a basic payload, the attacker still needs to exploit it.
 The next step is to find a variable that can be used to access classes, variables or modules to run shell commands and get a RCE.
 The variables to search for depends on the detected render engine.
 For example, **Jinja2** has the `request` variable, it may be a good idea to try it first.